User Management

 Changing Permissions

-- Find them in the user list
+- Remove them from the Team Members list

 Removing a User